-2017 Compensation Actions
+2018 Compensation Actions

-In early 2017, the Compensation Committee and Board of Directors approved base salary, target bonuses and equity awards for our continuing named executive officers that were generally consistent with past practice.
-In addition, in February 2017 our Board of Directors approved the Amended and Restated Severance Benefit Plan, as described above under the heading "Benefits Upon Termination or Change of Control."
-Finally, in March 2017 our Board of Directors approved the terms contained in our offer letter agreement with Mr. Angotti, our Chief Executive Officer, as described above under the heading "Employment Agreements and Arrangements."
+In early 2018, the Compensation Committee and Board of Directors approved base salary, target bonuses and time-based equity awards for our continuing named executive officers that were generally consistent with past practice.
+However, the base salaries of our named executive officers remained unchanged from 2017 base salaries and the target bonus percentage for our Chief Financial Officer increased from 30% to 40% of his annual base salary for 2018.
+In addition, in March 2018 our Board of Directors approved the terms contained in our offer letter agreement with Mr. Saia, our General Counsel, as described above under the heading "Employment Agreements and Arrangements."
+Most recently, in April 2018, our Board granted a new type of performance-based stock option award in an effort to retain our employees, including our named executive officers, by aligning the option grant with the achievement of FDA approval of DSUVIA, as described above under the heading "Equity Compensation."